cmu-delphi/delphi-epidata/docs/api/covidcast-signals/safegraph.md

 available from the [US Census Bureau: North American Industry Classification System](https://www.census.gov/eos/www/naics/index.html).

+The number of POIs coded as bars is much smaller than the number of POIs coded as restaurants.
+SafeGraph's Weekly Patterns data consistently lacks data on bar visits for Alaska, Delaware, Maine, North Dakota, New Hampshire, South Dakota, Vermont, West Virginia, and Wyoming.
+For certain dates, bar visits data is also missing for District of Columbia, Idaho and Washington.
+Restaurant visits data is available for all of the states, as well as the District of Columbia and Puerto Rico.

 ### Lag

 SafeGraph provides newly updated data for the previous week every Wednesday,